 In describing my teaching and research interests, it would be useful to let you know a little about my teaching philosophy since it conditions how what I research finds generative expression in the classroom.
 So let me begin by letting you know how what I do as a teacher is fundamentally related to what I do as a scholar.

 I'm a specialist in U.S. Latino political, cultural, and literary histories.
-This means I study the cultural production of peoples of Latin American ancestry living in the United States, as well as how the histories of their countries of origin are related, wittingly or not, to the U.S. For example, it often surprises students to learn that the current geopolitical borders of the U.S. occupy more than half of Mexico's former national borders.
-Not surprisingly, many of our States have Spanish-sounding names since more than a third of what is now the U.S. was occupied by Spain before the Spanish began to lose their geo-political stronghold in the Americas; most strikingly to Mexico after Mexican independence (1821), and then to the U.S. after the Spanish-American War (1898).
+This means I study the cultural production of peoples of Latin American ancestry living in the United States, as well as how the histories of their countries of origin are related, wittingly or not, to U.S. empire building in the Americas and elsewhere.
+For example, it often surprises students to learn that the current geopolitical borders of the U.S. occupy more than half of Mexico's former national borders.
+Not surprisingly, many of our States have Spanish-sounding names since more than a third of what is now the U.S. was occupied by Spain before the Spanish began to lose their geopolitical stronghold in the Americas; most strikingly to Mexico after Mexican independence (1821), and then to the U.S. after the Spanish-American War (1898).
 Though the Spanish lost their geopolitical influence in the Americas, as Britain did after U.S. independence, the linguistic and cultural legacies of these former empires remain very much alive.
 (I should note that some scholars think this approach privileges the U.S. as an analytical starting point; other scholars understand the risk, but insist on a thorough accounting of the myths of "American exceptionalism" lest we gloss the question of empire building with too broad an analytical stroke.)
 In a nutshell, I study and teach both the legacies and histories of these transnational and cross-linguistic exchanges.
 (If you'd like to learn more about this, feel free to read more about what I've written about the topic here.)
 Now that you have a sense of what I teach, I'd like to share with you how I go about teaching.

 My teaching, research, and scholarship are primarily informed by U.S. Latino, Latin American, and American Studies methodologies which include historical archival work, symbolic system analysis, postcolonial critique, ethnography, oral histories, and rhetorical and literary criticism.
 Though we all know what "teaching" refers to, many learners often don't know how research and scholarship are central to effective teaching.
 For starters, research refers to the collection and analysis of data, while scholarship refers to the dissemination of data that has been systematically analyzed.
 We may not be used to referring to "data" in the interpretive humanities as something that requires analysis and evaluation but without it one would simply be opining rather than interpreting.
 Another way of saying this, and paraphrasing Senator Daniel Patrick Moynihan (1927-2003), everyone is entitled to their own opinions, but we are not entitled to our own facts.
 In other words, the best and most effective teaching ultimately allows learners to better parse not only "truth" from "fiction" but to understand how truth and fiction are constructed rhetorically through sign systems such as language (e.g. novels and the like), visual culture (e.g., paintings, films, or even video games), or soundscapes (e.g., anything from, say, music or simply what we hear around us in cities — "white noise" — or in the day-to-day conversations or banter in our homes or communities).